-Revenue: Total revenues for the Current Quarter and the Previous Quarter were \$3,050,557 and \$5,358,203, respectively, representing a decrease of 43.1%.
-The Products Segment generated 67% of overall revenues and the Services Segment generated 33%.
-The decrease in Revenues in the Current Quarter is largely due to the decline in the revenues generated by our Services Segment due to ongoing delays in finalizing the federal US budget.
-Revenues in the Services Segment declined by 65.3% in the Current Quarter compared to the Previous Quarter.
-Revenues in the Products Segment declined by 16.6% in the Current Quarter compared to the Previous Quarter.
-This decline is due largely to weak backlog and seasonality impact in the Current Quarter.
+Revenue: Total revenues for the Current Quarter and the Previous Quarter were \$3,526,396 and \$5,278,758, respectively, representing a decrease of 33.2%.
+The Products Segment generated 62% of overall revenues and the Services Segment generated 38% in the Current Quarter.

+The decrease in Revenues in the Current Quarter is largely due to the decline in the revenues generated by both our business segments.

+The Services Segment revenues and consequently overall performance in the Current Quarter was impacted by the delay in the approval of the US Defense Budget.
+Although this and the line item appropriations have now been approved, we are in the process of negotiating the backlog orders with the various defense contractors.
+Revenues in the Services Segment declined by 32% in the Current Quarter compared to the Previous Quarter.